ithallojunior/store-api/README.md

 It supposes you already have docker on your computer.
 So, just clone this repository and run:
 ```
-$ docker-compose up -d
+$ docker-compose up

 ```
 And it will be up and running on *localhost:8000* in a beautiful Swagger.

-In order to add/alter products you will need a staff user, the easiest way to do so is by running the command bellow (while the container is up):
+In order to add/alter products you will need a staff user.
+You can use the predefined superuser *user* and password *password* loaded from a fixture.
+You can also run the command bellow (while the container is up) and set up your own user:
 ```
 $ docker exec -it store_seller_app ./manage.py createsuperuser